k7n2g/dapa/README.md

 The main objectives of DAPA are:
 - Provide privacy on transactions / balances.
 - Provide Smart Contracts support.
-- Secure and fast.
+- Secure.
+Easy and fast to use.

 Others objectives in mind are:
-- Provide real custom assets working as the native coin.
+- Provide real custom assets and value for the DAPA coin.
-- Designed as CPU/GPU mining friendly to improve decentralization as possible.
+- Designed as CPU/GPU mining friendly to improve decentralization as much as possible.
-- Simple to use.
+- Simple user framework for everyday use.
-- Community driven decisions.

 ## Config

 ### Network

-- Expected Block Time is `15` seconds
+- Expected Block Time is `12/15` seconds
-- Address prefix is `xel` on mainnet and `xet` for testnet/devnet
+- Address prefix is `dap` on mainnet and `dah` for testnet/devnet
-- Transaction fee is based on various parameters (fee is `0.0001` XEL per KB, `0.001` XEL per account creation, `0.00005` XEL per transfer)
+- Transaction fee is based on various parameters (fee is `0.0001` DAP per KB, `0.001` DAP per account creation, `0.00005` DAP per transfer)
 - Up to `8` decimals
-- Maximum supply: `18.4` millions
+- Maximum supply: `100` million
 - Maximum block size: `1.25` MB
-- Difficulty adjustment algorithm: retarget at every block
+- Difficulty adjustment algorithm: retargets for every block
-- Block reward emission: retarget at every block (Smooth decrease)
+- Block reward emission: retargets at every block (Smooth decrease)

 ### Daemon

-- Default P2P port is `2125`
+- Default P2P port is `20100`
-- Defaut RPC Server port is `8080`
+- Defaut RPC Server port is `20101`

 ### Wallet